jamespilcher/SJCScraper/README.md

 git clone https://github.com/jamespilcher/SJCScraper
 ```

 1. Get added to the `sunday-journal-club` project in Google Cloud Console, and also be added as a Test User for the OAuth consent screen.
-Those in the sunday-journal-club@googlegroups.com already have access.
+Those in the `sunday-journal-club` google group already have access.
 2. Navigate to APIs & Services -> Credentials.
 Under OAuth 2.0 Client IDs, download the SJCScraper as a JSON.
 3. Place that JSON in the root of your SJCScraper directory, and rename it to `credentials.json`.
     - Alternatively you can set the `GOOGLE_OAUTH_CREDENTIALS_PATH` environment variable.